simitomorrow/GENCG/Day 02.md

 }
 ```

-Personally I didn't like it as much compared to just lines and circles.
+Personally, I didn't like it as much compared to just lines and circles.

-The generated pictures became a bit to busy...
+The generated pictures became a bit too busy...